formancehq/docs/docs/ledger/reference/v2-breaking-changes.md

   ]
   ```
   The major difference is that the `bulk` endpoint **is not** transactional.
 If one of the operations fails, the others will still be executed.
 To prevent the same action from being executed multiple times, you can add an `idempotency-key` on individual actions.
 - **Metadata format**: The ability to store metadata as a free-form JSON object on an account has been removed.
-You must now store metadata as a set of key-value pairs.
+You must now store metadata as a set of key-value pairs where values are strings.
 - **Volumes are not returned when creating a new transaction**: The volume of the created transaction is not returned in the response.
 You must query the transaction to get the volume.

 ## Changes on the V2 API